-Company B reports an emissions intensity specific to paper production for the last four years (2013-16).
+Company B reports an emissions intensity specific to paper production for the years 2013 to 2016.
 For example, in 2016 it was 0.669 tCO2e/tonne of paper.
 Further investigation indicates that the disclosed intensities do indeed specifically relate to paper manufacturing, excluding pulp manufacturing.

-However, in other documents the company also disclose both the emissions associated with the "pulp and paper" activity, and the production of "market pulp" and paper.
-For example, in 2016 these were 6,855 thousand tonnes of $CO_2e$ and 12,900 thousand tonnes of pulp and paper, resulting in an emissions intensity of pulp and paper production of 6,855 / 12,900 = 0.531 t $CO_2e$ / tonne of pulp and paper.
+However, in other documents the company also disclose both the emissions associated with the "pulp and paper" activity, and the saleable production of "market pulp" and paper.
+For example, in 2016 these were 6,855 thousand tonnes of CO2e and 12,900 thousand tonnes of pulp and paper, resulting in an emissions intensity of pulp and paper production of 6,855 / 12,900 = $0.531 \text{ tCO}2\text{e}$ / tonne of pulp and paper.
 Because the production of pulp is part of the company's activity in the paper sector, TPI favours this latter measure of carbon intensity for the company, and calculates it for the other three years (2013-2015).